 - 1 each of: applique stitch, shell tuck stitch, satin scallop stitch, and bar tack stitches

 - 2 decorative quilting stitches and 1 piecing stitch

 - 2 fagoting stitches

 - 14 more decorative or heirloom stitches, 5 satin stitches, and 2 cross-stitches

 Being a computerized heavy duty sewing machine, stitch selection is done using a pattern selection dial, and the stitch number is displayed on the back-lit LCD display screen.
-You also select desired stitch length and width, if applicable, using buttons next to the screen.
-Most Brother ST150HDH reviews love the ease of using the dial!
+If applicable, select the desired stitch length and width using the buttons next to the screen.

-The ST1505HDH Strong & Tough also includes a built-in free arm.
-If you’re going to be regularly hemming jeans or other cylindrical items, you’ll love the ability to sew tubular items provided by this accessory.
+First, the ST150HDH Strong & Tough also includes a built-in free arm.
+If you’re regularly hemming jeans or other cylindrical items, you’ll love the ability to sew tubular items this accessory provides.

-A very bright LED light is included to illuminate your workspace, and Brother ST150HDH reviews so far have sung its praises.
-Once you start sewing with a light, your comforted eyes will never want to go back to stitching in a dimly lit space.
+A bright LED light is included to illuminate your workspace, and once you start sewing with a light, your eyes will never want to return to stitching in a dimly lit space.

 How do you set up the Brother ST150HDH?